What Is a Trust and How Trusts Are Taxed in the UAE

 3. Draft the Trust Deed: Create a legal document outlining the trust's terms, specifying the assets to be placed in the trust, and describing the beneficiaries' rights and distribution instructions.

-4. Register the Trust: Submit the trust deed to the relevant regulatory authority in the specific emirate where the trust is established.
-Compliance and registration requirements may differ between emirates.
+4. Establish the Trust: Submit the trust deed to the relevant regulatory authority in the specific emirate where the trust is created.
+Compliance and setup requirements may differ between emirates.

 5. Appoint a Protector: Optionally, you can appoint a protector to oversee the trustee's actions and ensure they adhere to the trust's objectives.